 - Assistance with transportation, meals, medication, mobility concerns, etc.

 - Finding elder law attorneys

 - Learning about long-term care insurance

-The link to the Indiana FSSA page specializing in issues of aging is http://www.in.gov/fssa/2329.htm.
+Details are available at the Indiana FSSA page specializing in issues of aging.

 Indiana Legal Services